 I arranged to visit to help them complete a new application.
 Three weeks later, the tenants were delighted to report that they had been granted the higher rate Attendance Allowance of £82.30 per week, with a backdated payment to the date that the application form had been requested.”

-Speak to your Income Services Officer if you would like further advice about claiming Attendance Allowance, or contact our Income Team on 01387 321300.
+If you would like further advice about claiming Attendance Allowance, contact our Income Team on 01387 321300.